Retail: The Latest AV Technologies to Stand Out from the Crowd

 This kind of digital signage is popping up elsewhere as well, especially in Asia.
 The Japanese and Chinese retail markets are really starting to pioneer some exciting new options, including 3D and hologram point-of-sale components that engage with customers in a way that wouldn’t have been possible even just a few short years ago.

-A new company in the digital marketing space called Kino-Mo has been specializing in these digital and holographic displays, establishing technology that allows hologram images to “hover” in front of customers while at the same time opening up new opportunities for interactive engagement with retail customers.
+A new company in the digital marketing space called Kino-Mo has been specialising in these digital and holographic displays, establishing technology that allows hologram images to “hover” in front of customers while at the same time opening up new opportunities for interactive engagement with retail customers.

 Location Specific Digital Advertising is Big Business

-A lot of the new AV technologies that are helping retail organizations separate themselves from the rest of the pack also take advantage of responsive advertising solutions, ads that are going to be tied to a location specific data and details.
+A lot of the new AV technologies that are helping retail organisations separate themselves from the rest of the pack also take advantage of responsive advertising solutions, ads that are going to be tied to a location specific data and details.

 Mobile advertising in particular is red hot right now.
 People spend hours and hours on their mobile devices every single day, and when marketing is paired with GPS and relevant location data to serve appropriate ads at the right time – proximity advertising, in particular – businesses are finding them to be a lot more effective.